 In a bowl mix the eggs, milk, brown sugar and cinnamon.

 Pour the liquid mixture over the bread.
 It should be enough to cover the loaf halfway.

 Turn the slow cooker on low for four to six hours.

 (You’ll use the powdered sugar as a dusting when serving the French Toast.)

-Verdict: The brown sugar was starting to caramelize about three hours into the cooking time, but at the same time, the bread was getting mushy, with extra liquid in the bottom of the slow cooker.
-So I used a spatula and flipped the bread over (to avoid burning), and then cooked for the remaining time without the top on.
+I still had some extra liquid in the bottom of the slow cooker.
+So I used a spatula and flipped the bread over (to avoid burning).
+Then I cooked for the remaining time without the top on.
 This allowed the extra liquid to burn off.

-Normally, I would do a pulled pork recipe with barbecue sauce in the Crock-Pot, but my daughter Annie hasn’t been feeling the pulled pork lately.
-So I decided to experiment.
+Normally, I would do a pulled pork recipe with barbecue sauce in the Crock-Pot, but I decided to experiment.

-Recently, I’d purchased a couple of bottles of discontinued salad dressing on clearance at the grocery store ($.50/bottle) and had one left–spicy Italian–and figured I could do worse with a “sauce” for the pork loin.
+Recently, I’d purchased a couple of bottles of discontinued salad dressing on clearance at the grocery store ($.50/bottle) and had one left–spicy Italian.
+I figured I could do worse with a “sauce” for the pork loin.
 So I got cooking.
 Here’s what I used:

 2 T olive oil

 1 pound pork loin (no need to thaw if frozen)